Storm Warning (2007 film): Plot

-They manage to fashion a booby trap with hooks and other sharp objects found inside the barn, which they dispatch on Brett when he re-enters; the hooks lodge in his face and lift him into the air, after which Pia kills him by beating his head in.
-Jimmy enters the barn looking for Brett before forcing Pia outside at gunpoint.
-He brings her into the house and sends her upstairs to Poppy to let him rape her.
-When Poppy attempts to penetrate her, Pia drives a broken liquor bottle into his groin.
-She flees into a crawlspace, where she falls through the floor, landing a downstairs room.
+Brett re-enters and Rob triggers the booby-trap.
+Hooks lodge in his face and lift him into the air, after which Pia kills him by beating his head in.
+Jimmy comes looking for Brett, who is nowhere to be seen, before forcing Pia into the house and sends her upstairs where Poppy has his bedroom.
+When Poppy penetrates her, his member is jammed in the device.
+Pia flees into a crawlspace, where she falls through the floor, landing a downstairs room.
 Jimmy pursues her with a rifle to the barn, where she and Rob hide.
-When Jimmy enters the barn, he finds Brett's body, during which Rob and Pia manage to steal his rifle before locking him inside.
+Jimmy enters the barn and fires his shotgun into a wardrobe, which proves to be not the couple's hiding-place but that of Brett's body.
+Rob and Pia escape the barn, locking Jimmy inside.